Tobelo: Communal violence

 Violence broke out in Tobelo in December 1999.
 According to Duncan (2001), the roots of the conflict "focused on plans by the regional government to create a new district (kecamatan) of Makian Daratan from the southern half of the Kao District."
 Initial reconciliation efforts at the district level worked for some time in preventing any clashes and assuage hurt feelings.
 The religious violence, which simmered in January 1999 in Ambon culminated in rioting in Tobelo by end of December 1999.
 This rioting was further triggered by the fleeing of several thousand Christians from Central Halmahera, and Tobelo had turned into a refugee camp.
 Though the rioting has been quelled, the mistrust between the two communities prevails.
 The Galela Districts with their own language are another area where remnants of strife (burnt out churches and mosques) between the religious groups are still seen with military checkposts established to prevent any further disturbances in the region.
-In the ultimate analysis, it is reported that the sectarian violence in 1999–2000 had resulted in 2000 Muslim deaths in Maluku and a population displacement of 200,000 Muslim people in the region.
-Tobelo was the worst affected as over 100,000 Muslim people were from Tobelo and villages to its south, who fled to the islands of Ternate and Morotai during early 2000.
+In the ultimate analysis, it is reported that the sectarian violence in 1999–2000 had resulted in 2000 deaths in Maluku and a population displacement of 200,000 people in the region.
+Tobelo was one of the worst affected areas.
+On the one hand, 100,000 Muslims from Tobelo and villages to its south fled to the islands of Ternate and Morotai during early 2000.
 Nearly 70% of them returned subsequently as the situation was controlled.
+On the other hand, the region of Tobelo received 45,000 displaced Christians from other parts of Halmahera.
 However, as a result of violence in 1999–2000, the area is clearly demarcated into Muslim and Christian villages.
 Tobelo is now almost entirely Christian; while Muslims have fled to nearby villages.
 Remnants of devastation are still evident.
 There is a discerned process of peace building emerging between the two communities now.